 Each year our environmental impacts are measured and reported on.
 Through company-wide projects and employee commitment, we are continuously reducing our energy use, CO2 emission, production of waste, consumption of water and emission of VOCs (Volatile Organic Compounds).

-Airbus Percentage of reduction in water consumption
+Airbus Reduction of reduction in industrial water consumption in 2016

 Airbus' headquarters in Toulouse: a model of sustainability